 - 1. Projects must have written policies and procedures and consistently apply them to all participants. - 2.
 Projects must serve eligible participants and keep written documentation of eligibility criteria and decisions. - 3.
 Community Partnership - a.
 Projects must coordinate with other targeted homeless services within the CoC. - b.
-Projects must coordinate with mainstream resources in the CoC including housing, social services, employment, education and youth programs for which participants may be eligible. - 4.
-Educational Services for Children - a.
-Projects serving families with children must demonstrate that they are: - Establishing policies and practices that are consistent with the education subtitle of McKinney-Vento Act and other laws relating to education and related services to homeless people (e.g. Head Start, Individuals with Disabilities Education Act, Higher Education Act), including: - 1.
-Informing homeless families and youth of their eligibility for McKinney Vento education services during the intake process; - 2.
+Projects must coordinate with mainstream resources in the CoC including housing, social services, employment, education and youth and young adult programs for which participants may be eligible. - 4.
+Educational Services for Children and Youth - a.
+Projects serving families with children and youth must demonstrate that they are: - Establishing policies and practices that are consistent with the education subtitle of McKinney-Vento Act and other laws relating to education and related services to homeless people (e.g. Head Start, Individuals with Disabilities Education Act, Higher Education Act), including: - 1.
+Informing homeless families and youth and young adults of their eligibility for McKinney Vento education services during the intake process; - 2.
 Not requiring that children enroll in new schools as a condition of entry; - 3.
 Not establish program requirements that prohibit children from remaining in their school of origin; and - 4.
-Develop relationships with colleges to access Higher Education Services specifically for homeless youth (Higher Education Act). - b.
-Projects serving families with children must designate a staff person to ensure that children are enrolled in school and connected to services in the community including programs such as: - i.
+Develop relationships with colleges to access Higher Education Services specifically for homeless youth and young adults (Higher Education Act). - b.
+Projects serving families with children and youth must designate a staff person to ensure that minors are enrolled in school and connected to services in the community including programs such as: - i.
 Head Start - ii.
 Part C of the Individuals with Disabilities Education Act and - iii.
 McKinney-Vento education services.